christianwcweiss/AlphaRai/README.md

 # Alpha-Rai

+## Disclaimer

+Trading involves substantial risk and is not suitable for everyone.
+The information provided by this software is for educational and research purposes only.
+Past performance does not guarantee future results.
+You are solely responsible for any trades placed using this bot.
+Use it at your own risk.
+The developer assumes no liability for financial losses or damages resulting from the use of this tool.

 ## Project Overview

 Alpha-Rai is a dash based trading bot (manually as of version 0.0.5) that parses signals from